 Try this simple and adorable nature weaving holiday craft for kids of all ages!
 Pair it with the book Pick a Pine Tree and your snowy afternoon plans are set.
-This nature craft makes for the perfect pine tree decoration, handmade gift, or holiday fine motor activity.
+This pine tree craft makes for the perfect decoration, handmade gift, or holiday fine motor activity.

 This post contains Affiliate links for your convenience.